 A single customer service misstep can cause customers to leave.

-According to industry analyst firm CEB, customer satisfaction suffers after high-effort or time-intensive interactions.
+According to the industry analyst firm CEB, customer satisfaction suffers after high-effort or time-intensive interactions.
 Customers cited these as the most frustrating issues, “62% had to re-contact the organization, 56% had to re-explain their issue, 59% were transferred, and 59% had to put forth moderate to high additional effort to resolve their issue.”

 It’s essential to keep a close eye on proven customer experience call center metrics to help determine if the call center operation is living up to customer expectations.

-5. Focus on internal communication
+5. Focus on Internal Communication

 Would you want to engage with a call center services provider that focuses on communicating with its customers but doesn’t communicate or effectively communicate internally?
 The lack of or even poor internal communication will significantly impact agents and negatively affect customer experience.